 The Polish VOD market is highly fragmented.
 Several dozen online services operate on the market, including those offered by TV broadcasters, DTH satellite platform operators, cable TV networks or telecommunication operators as well as by global players (like US giants Netflix or Amazon Prime Video).
-In terms of the number of users, the most popular online services include Netflix, Polsat Box Go, player.pl, cda premium, HBO GO and Canal+.
-At the same time new players are successively entering the market - Viaplay started its operations in 2021, HBO MAX in 2022, and the launch of Disney+ is expected shortly.
+In terms of the number of users, the most popular online services include Netflix, player.pl, Polsat Box Go, cda premium, HBO Max and Canal+.
+At the same time new players are successively entering the market - Viaplay started its operations in 2021, HBO Max and Disney+ in 2022, and SkyShowtime launched the offer in February 2023.

 It is difficult to estimate the size of the Polish VOD market due to the lack of publicly available data from service operators, multiple distribution platforms for a given service or the so-called overlap, i.e., the simultaneous use of many services by the same user.
-Nevertheless, PMR estimates that in 2020 there were approximately 11 million users of VOD services, up by around 10% year-on-year.
+Nevertheless, PMR estimates that in 2021 there were approximately 12 million users of VOD services, up by around 10% year-on-year.

 At the same time, the trend of Poles becoming increasingly accustomed to paying for online video content is becoming more distinct, which is reflected by the growing number of users of paid VOD services.
-According to PMR in 2020 nearly 60% of VOD users in Poland decided to use the services in a paid model.
+According to PMR in 2021 over 64% of VOD users in Poland decided to use the services in a paid model.
 The trend of migration of users to paid services is, among others, the outcome of the attractive premium content offered by these services and it is also reinforced by the social isolation due to the COVID-19 pandemic.
-According to PMR, penetration of households by paid VOD services is approximately 40% and demonstrates systematic growth, which points to a high potential of monetization of services of this type.
+According to PMR, penetration of all households by paid VOD services is approximately 47% and demonstrates systematic growth, which points to a high potential of monetization of services of this type.
 At the same time, at present the growing interest in paid services in Poland does not translate into a visible, in terms of scale, phenomenon of cord-cutting, i.e., giving up traditional pay TV services.